unnus/unnus/content/podcast/season-one/cutting-healthcare-business-expenses-with-dr.josh-luke.md

 Sliman:

 Of course, definitely, the links are in the show notes.
 To close this off.
-Dr. Luke, do you have any takeaways for our audience or the listeners,
+Dr. Luke, do you have any takeaways for our audience or the listeners?

 Josh: